seantehds/tp/docs/team/maypfv.md

   * Created the UI mockup
   * Added some issues on the GitHub Project Board for the group
   * Updated UG on behalf of the team to the GitHub repo
+  * Contributed to demo video
+  * Checking of all documentation's links and grammar mistakes
+  * Clean up some test cases and its fields
 * **Review/mentoring contributions:**
   * Reviewed some PRs on GitHub